joshbivens/shopping-cart/README.md

     - price
     - sale?
     - discount percent

+### 08/21
-- retrieve products from Firestore and show them on the page
+- retrieve products from Firestore and show them on the page &#10003;
+- Find dummy product images (110px and 200px)